-Section 3.
+SECTION 3.
 Provision of Annual Reports.

-(a) Each year, the City shall provide, or shall cause the Dissemination Agent to provide, not later than the date seven months after the end of the City's fiscal year, commencing with the City's Annual Report for its fiscal year ending June 30, 2012, to the MSRB an Annual Report for the preceding fiscal year which is consistent with the requirements of Section 4 of this Disclosure Certificate.
-Not later than 15 business days (or such lesser number of days as is acceptable to the Dissemination Agent) prior to said date, the City shall provide the Annual Report to the Dissemination Agent (if other than the City).
-Currently, the City's fiscal year commences on July 1.
-In each case, the Annual Report may be submitted as a single document or as separate documents comprising a package, and may include by specific reference other information as provided in Section 4 of this Disclosure Certificate; provided, however, that if the audited financial statements of the City are not available by the deadline for filing the Annual Report, they shall be provided when and if available, and unaudited financial statements in a format similar to the audited financial statements then most recently prepared for the City shall be included in the Annual Report.
+(a) Each year, the Authority shall provide, or shall cause the Dissemination Agent to provide, not later than nine months after the first day of the Authority's fiscal year, commencing with the Authority's Annual Report for the fiscal year ending September 30, 2012, to the MSRB an Annual Report for the preceding fiscal year which is consistent with the requirements of Section 4 of this Disclosure Certificate.
+Currently, the Authority's fiscal year commences October 1.
+Not later than fifteen (15) business days prior to said date, the Authority shall provide the Annual Report to the Dissemination Agent (if other than the Authority).
+In each case, the Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Certificate; provided, however, that if the audited financial statements of the Authority are not available by the deadline for filing the Annual Report, they shall be provided when and if available, and unaudited financial statements in a format similar to the audited financial statements most recently prepared for the Authority shall be included in the Annual Report.

-- (b) If the City is unable to provide to the MSRB an Annual Report of the City by the date required in subsection (a), the City shall file a notice, in a timely fashion, with the MSRB, in substantially the form attached as Exhibit A.

-- (c) If the City's fiscal year changes, the City shall file written notice of such change with the MSRB, in substantially the form attached as Exhibit B.

-- (d) Whenever any Annual Report or portion thereof is filed as described above, it shall be attached to a cover sheet in substantially the form attached as Exhibit C.

-- (e) If the Dissemination Agent is other than the City, the Dissemination Agent shall file a report with the City certifying that the Annual Report has been provided pursuant to this Disclosure Certificate, stating the date it was provided.

-- (f) In connection with providing the Annual Report, the Dissemination Agent (if other than the City) is not obligated or responsible under this Disclosure Certificate to determine the sufficiency of the content of the Annual Report for purposes of the Rule or any other state or federal securities law, rule, regulation or administrative order.
+- (b) If the Authority is unable to provide to the MSRB an Annual Report by the date required in subsection (a), the Authority shall send a notice, in a timely manner, to the MSRB in substantially the form attached as Exhibit A. - (c) If the Authority's fiscal year changes, the Authority shall send written notice of such change to MSRB, , in substantially the form attached as Exhibit B. - (d) Whenever any Annual Report or portion thereof is filed as described above. - (e) If the Dissemination Agent is other than the Authority, file a report with the Authority certifying that the Annual Report has been provided pursuant to this Disclosure Certificate, stating the date it was provided. - (f) In connection with providing the Annual Report, the Dissemination Agent (if other than the Authority) is not obligated or responsible under this Disclosure Certificate to determine the sufficiency of the content of the Annual Report for purposes of the Rule or any other state or federal securities law, rule, regulation or administrative order. - SECTION 4.

-- Section 4.
 Content of Annual Reports.
-The City's Annual Report shall contain or include by reference the following:

-- (a) The audited financial statements of the City for its fiscal year immediately preceding the due date of the Annual Report.

-- (b) An update of the financial information and operating data relating to the City of the same nature as that contained in the following sections in Exhibit C to the Official Statement:
+The Authority's Annual Report shall contain or incorporate by reference the following: - (a) The audited financial statements of the Authority, which is the same as for the County, for its fiscal year immediately preceding the due date of the Annual Report. - (b) An update of the financial information and operating data relating to the County of the same nature as that contained in the following tables in the Official Statement: "County Tax Rates," "County Operating Tax Collection Record," "County Wide Tax Collection Record," "Largest Taxpayers," "Labor County Contracts," "Revenue Sharing from the State of Michigan," "State Equalized Valuation," "Short Term Financing," "Net County Direct and Overlapping Debt Unaudited," "Schedule of Bond Maturities County Credit and Limited Tax," "Schedule of Drain Bond Maturities County Credit and Limited Tax," "Schedule of Bond Maturities with Limited County Pledge-Taxable," "Schedule of Bond Maturities with No County Pledge," and "Principal and Interest Requirements".

-- (1) Population;

-- (2) History of Valuations;

-- (3) Valuation Composition;

-- (4) Major Taxpayers;

-- (5) Tax Rates (Per \$1,000 of Valuation);

-- (6) Tax Levies and Collections;

-- (7) Revenues from State of Michigan;

-- (8) Labor Agreements;

-- (9) Pension Plan;

-- (10) Other Post-Employment Benefits;

-- (11) General Fund Fund Balance;

-- (12) Debt Statement Direct Debt; and

-- (13) Schedule of Bond Maturities.

-The City's financial statements shall be audited and prepared in accordance with GAAP with such changes as may be required from time to time in accordance with State law.
+The Authority's financial statements shall be audited and prepared in accordance with GAAP with such changes as may be required from time to time in accordance with State law.